aws/aws-eks-best-practices/content/upgrades/index.md

 [Karpenter can be configured to use custom AMIs.](https://karpenter.sh/docs/concepts/node-templates/) If you use custom AMIs with Karpenter, you are responsible for the version of kubelet.

-## Track the version skew of nodes.
-Ensure Managed Node Groups are on the same version as the control plane before upgrading
+## Confirm version compatibility with existing nodes and the control plane

+Before proceeding with a Kubernetes upgrade in Amazon EKS, it's vital to ensure compatibility between your managed node groups, self-managed nodes, and the control plane.
+Compatibility is determined by the Kubernetes version you are using, and it varies based on different scenarios.
+Tactics:

+* **Kubernetes v1.28+** — **** Starting from Kubernetes version 1.28 and onwards, there's a more lenient version policy for core components.
+Specifically, the supported skew between the Kubernetes API server and the kubelet has been extended by one minor version, going from n-2 to n-3.
+For example, if your EKS control plane version is 1.28, you can safely use kubelet versions as old as 1.25.
+This version skew is supported across [AWS Fargate](https://docs.aws.amazon.com/eks/latest/userguide/fargate.html), [managed node groups](https://docs.aws.amazon.com/eks/latest/userguide/managed-node-groups.html), and [self-managed nodes](https://docs.aws.amazon.com/eks/latest/userguide/worker.html).
+We highly recommend keeping your [Amazon Machine Image (AMI)](https://docs.aws.amazon.com/eks/latest/userguide/eks-optimized-amis.html) versions up-to-date for security reasons.
+Older kubelet versions might pose security risks due to potential Common Vulnerabilities and Exposures (CVEs), which could outweigh the benefits of using older kubelet versions.
-The [upstream Kubernetes project](https://kubernetes.io/releases/version-skew-policy/) supports minor version skew between the control plane and data plane—specifically the API server and kubelet—of 2 minor versions.
-If your EKS version is 1.25 then the oldest kubelet you can use is 1.23.
+* **Kubernetes < v1.28** — If you are using a version older than v1.28, the supported skew between the API server and the kubelet is n-2.
+For example, if your EKS version is 1.27, the oldest kubelet version you can use is 1.25.
+This version skew is applicable across [AWS Fargate](https://docs.aws.amazon.com/eks/latest/userguide/fargate.html), [managed node groups](https://docs.aws.amazon.com/eks/latest/userguide/managed-node-groups.html), and [self-managed nodes](https://docs.aws.amazon.com/eks/latest/userguide/worker.html).

-This version skew is different for EKS managed node groups and nodes created by EKS Fargate Profiles.
-They only support 1 minor version skew between the control plane and data plane (e.g., EKS 1.25 with 1.24 kubelet).

 ## Enable node expiry for Karpenter managed nodes